 Think of a One Single Session (screenshot below) like a movie.
 There may be multiple sessions you can go to, but it will be the same content each time.
 Therefore, you would only buy a ticket to one session, not to all of them.

 Let’s say that you want to run a morning and an afternoon run, just to give your users more flexibility to attend whichever of the two (and only one of the two) fits their schedule best.
 In this case, you could configure a session at 9:00AM and another one at 1:00PM.
 Remember to click the blue “ADD” button!

 On the other hand, Multiple Sessions (screenshot below) are like a mini-series than span through a few days, every day screening a different episode.
 In this case, you subscribe to all the individual events.

 You would configure multiple date/time combinations, and they will all be bundled as an indivisible multi-event presentation.

-Recurrent Series of Presentations
+Recurring Series of Presentations

-Finally, a Recurrent Series of Presentations (screenshot below) is closer to a TV show with each episode providing new information (maybe even building on previous webinars), and the show will have a rather fixed and recurrent scheduling over time.
+Finally, a Recurring Series of Presentations (screenshot below) is closer to a TV show with each episode providing new information (maybe even building on previous webinars), and the show will have a rather fixed and recurrent scheduling over time.